l-fungus-l/factory-floor/README.md

 [Detailed explanation of image processing](./Robot%20logic/Programming%20Logbook.ipynb)

-In the folders are avaialable a multitude of folders and files that I contributed to, as well as documentation explaining in further detail the process and methodology used.
+In the folders are avaialable a multitude of folders and files that I contributed to, as well as documentation explaining in further detail the process and methodology used for the group done by all members.